vanessacleary/vanessacleary-Ms1-2021/README.md

 *  As a returning user, I want to easily see testimonials.

 **A Member Returning Goals:**
-*  As a member, I want to visit Balance and easily log-in to attend a class or see the class schedule.
+*  As a member, I want to visit Balance and easily log-in to attend a class, take a class on demand or see the class schedule.
-*  As a member, I want to easily see contact information for Balance.
+*  As a member, I want to easily see contact & social media information for Balance.

 ## Design: